ArnaudBarre/downwind/README.md

 - Using pre-processor like `Sass` or `less`
 - `border-spacing` utility
 - Negative utilities when using min/max/clamp
-- `rtl` variant
+- `rtl` variant & logical properties for inline direction
 - Multi-range breakpoints & custom media queries in screens
 - Sorting of extended screens with default ones
 - Object for keyframes definition
 - Multiple keyframes in animation
 - Letter spacing & font weight in fontSize theme
-- Font feature settings in fontFamily theme
+- Font feature & variation settings in fontFamily theme
 - Regular expressions in safelist